 - In the

-field, enter your new desired username. - Scroll down and click Go or Save.
+user_loginfield, enter your new desired username (optionally updateuser_nicenameto match if you want the author URL to change too). - Scroll down and click Go or Save.

-Alternatively, advanced users can run this SQL query:
+Alternatively, advanced users can run this SQL query (adjust the table prefix and ID):

 Optional: Just Change the Display Name Instead